Bhula Dunga

-"Bhula Dunga" is a 2020 Indian Hindi-language song, sung and composed by Darshan Raval, starring late Sidharth Shukla and Shehnaaz Gill.
+"Bhula Dunga" is a 2020 Indian Hindi-language song, sung and composed by Darshan Raval, starring Sidharth Shukla and Shehnaaz Gill in the music video.

+Background and release

+The first look of a song was out on 17 March 2020 titled "Bhula Dunga".
+The song was released on 24 March 2020 by Indie Music Label Channel on YouTube.

+Music video

 The song portrays the love story of Sidharth Shukla and Shehnaz Gill.
 In its three-and-a-half-minute video, Shehnaz walks away, leaving Sidharth behind and hoping for her return.
 Throughout the video, we see Sidharth reminiscing about the moments they spent together.
 At the end of the video, Shehnaz finally returns to him—only for Sidharth to walk away instead.

-Background and release

-The first look of a song was out on 17 March 2020 titled "Bhula Dunga".
-The song was released on 24 March 2020 by Indie Music Label Channel on YouTube.

 Reception

 The song crossed more than 30 million views in less than 4 days of its release and 50 million views in few days.
 The song became an instant hit and became the most commented Indian song till that time.
 It defeated Justin Bieber's " Sorry" and entered into Top 40 Most commented songs of all time worldwide.